smartfog/fogflow/doc/en/source/anomaly.rst

 =========================================

 This use case study is for retail stores to detect abnormal energy consumption in real-time.
-As illustrated in the followign picture, a retail company has a large number of shops distributed in different locations.
+As illustrated in the following picture, a retail company has a large number of shops distributed in different locations.
 For each shop, a Raspberry Pi device (edge node) is deployed to monitor the power consumption from all PowerPanels in the shop.
 Once an abnormal power usage is detected on the edge, the alarm mechanism in the shop is triggered to inform the shop owner.